Michael Calvey: Baring Vostok embezzlement case

 Calvey was held in Matrosskaya Tishina ("Seaman's Silence Prison"), the facility notorious for poor conditions and treatment — it is the same prison where lawyer Sergei Magnitsky was detained and died under mysterious circumstances.
-Likewise, Calvey's case was assigned to Arthur Karpov, the same judge who prosecuted Magnitsky.
+Calvey's case was assigned to Artur Karpov, a judge who worked at the Basmanny District Court.
 U.S. government officials under both the Trump and Biden administrations commented publicly that the case was a commercial dispute that shouldn’t be resolved in criminal courts, and that the arrest of Calvey was a major barrier to improving U.S.-Russian business relations.

 In April 2019, Calvey was released to a restricted form of house arrest, although a number of colleagues remained in prison.
 House arrest was lifted in December 2020 and replaced with other restrictions.

 In August 2021, Calvey was found guilty of misappropriating 2.5 billion rubles by the Meshchansky district court of Moscow.
 He was sentenced to 5.5 years of probation and did not go to jail.
 During the term of Calvey's suspended sentence, he was allowed to travel but is required to register monthly with the Federal Penal Enforcement Service of Russia, and was not allowed to change his permanent place of residence without informing Russian authorities.
 Calvey's colleagues were sentenced to between 42 and 60 months of probation.
 A couple of weeks after, Michael Calvey and his colleagues appealed the decision.

 Observers have called the sentence a victory under the circumstances, with sources including Russia’s business ombudsman Boris Titov saying the decision was an attempt by Russian law enforcement to “save face."

 In January 2022 the appellate court lifted the Moscow Meshchansky district court home restriction.
 From that date, Calvey was allowed to leave Russia and travel abroad.

 On April 5, 2024, Calvey’s conviction was vacated and nullified, removing Calvey's status of being a convicted person.
 In 2022 after the invasion of Ukraine, Calvey hastily disinvested from Russia costing his company billions.

 Calvey’s case is discussed in Midnight in Moscow: A Memoir from the Front Lines of Russia’s War Against the West, by former U.S. Ambassador to Russia John J Sullivan, as an example of an unlawful case against a prominent international investor.
 Sullivan writes: “The Russian Government had arrested the most successful and prominent U.S. business leader and investor in Russia, Michael Calvey, on a phoney charge".